 When it comes to IT infrastructures, the big issue is that each computer system is never nearly the same.

 This boils down to numerous factors, such as the operating system.
-Whether it be Windows, Mac or Linux, there will be different flavours of platform or version.
+Whether it be Windows, Mac or Linux, there will be different flavours of platform or versions.
 Each will require a different restore process.

 The next headache is going to be restoring the software that is used on these systems.
 There are normally thousands of 3rd party applications that will be business-critical.
 This can include general files, databases, or even active directory information, and they are all needed to bring your business back online.
 It can be a huge task.

 The good news is that we have the experience, knowledge and systems to manage your backup and disaster recovery.
-The even better news is that we are happy to share our expertise, no obligation.
+The even better news is that we are happy to share our expertise, with no obligation.
 Just complete our contact form.